eliezergarbin/HipstaRun/README.md

 ## :information_source: What's ImersaoGameDev?

 A mini course Instructed by Alura, which lasts from June 22 to 26, a week of practice with code strongly focused on JS (JavaScript), bringing every end of class a challenge for the student, who can count on the community to ask for help or networking.
-This initiative is for creating a Game programming in Javascript
+This initiative is for creating a Game programming in Javascript.

 ## 💻 Project